CodeTwo Exchange Rules Pro

 - Windows Server certified

 Email address rewriting for Exchange Server

-CodeTwo Exchange Rules Pro gives you a remedy to that issue – the Rewrite sender's address action.
-It allows to change the email address of the sender depending on the rule's conditions.
-You can also specify email address to be rewritten and changed to any other one e.g. to email@example.com.
-This way you can keep your correspondence organized and consistent without the risk of losing any emails, as all client's replies are sent to the general address
+CodeTwo Exchange Rules Pro gives you an out-of-the-box solution to that issue – the Rewrite sender's address action.
+It allows changing the email address of the sender to any other email address, depending on the rule configuration.
+You can rewrite a single or multiple email addresses, or even the addresses from all incoming or outgoing emails, to e.g. a general address.
+This way, you can keep your correspondence organized and consistent without the risk of losing any emails, as all replies will be sent to the general email address as well.

 The Rewrite sender's address action works as follows: an email is sent from a personal address, e.g. firstname.lastname@example.org.
 After being processed by CodeTwo Exchange Rules Pro, the sender’s address is changed to a general address, e.g. email@example.com.
 When the recipient responds to this email, the reply goes to the firstname.lastname@example.org email address.